 What do I need to show in order to be approved for a waiver?

-In order to receive a provisional unlawful presence waiver, you will need to prove that your U.S. citizen spouse will suffer “extreme hardship” if you are not admitted back into the U.S. Keep in mind that USCIS only considers the hardship that will be caused to the U.S. citizen spouse.
+In order to receive a provisional unlawful presence waiver, the applicant will need to prove that their U.S. citizen spouse will suffer “extreme hardship” if they are not admitted back into the U.S. Keep in mind that USCIS only considers the hardship that will be caused to the U.S. citizen spouse.
 Extreme hardship to the foreign spouse or to other individuals does not factor into this analysis.

 What qualifies as extreme hardship?

 While not exhaustive, USCIS takes the following factors into account when considering extreme hardship: